pivotal-cf/om/docs/upload-stemcell/README.md

   -h, --help                   Show this help message

 [upload-stemcell command options]
+      -s, --stemcell=          path to stemcell
+      -f, --force              upload stemcell even if it already exists on the target Ops Manager
+          --floating=          assigns the stemcell to all compatible products (default: true)
+          --shasum=            shasum of the provided product file to be used for validation

+    config file interpolation:
       -c, --config=            path to yml file for configuration (keys must match the following command line flags)
           --vars-env=          load variables from environment variables